 In the Prospectus you can find information about the courses within your study programme.

 As a student of Leiden University you will be issued with a university email address: uMail.
 All correspondence from the university will be sent to this address.
 You can set up your uMail account so that all mails will be forwarded to your own email address.

 The indispensable app for Leiden University students.
 Here you can find all your personal study information in one place.
 Log in once and access your schedule, results, available computers and university news anytime and anyplace.

 Here, on the student website, you can find a wide range of practical information about your studies.
 By selecting your programme when logging in, you can view information that is relevant to you.

 By joining an association you'll meet lots of people and get more out of student life.
 As well as student and study associations, there are also a range of social associations in Leiden and The Hague, for example sports, religious or cultural associations.

 As a student of Leiden University, you have access to a wide range of affordable sports via the University Sport Centre (USC) in Leiden and The Hague.

 You will soon start your student life here in Leiden or The Hague.
 By taking time to prepare well you will get more from the start of your study!

-An introduction meeting is held on Monday 4 February 2019 at the Restaurant in the Kamerlingh Onnes Building (Steenschuur 25, Leiden) for all new master's students starting in February.
-The meeting starts at 17.00 hrs with a word of welcome from the coordinator, followed by a tour, practical information, and a presentation on labor market orientation.
-After the meeting there will be drinks.
-This evening will bring you all the necessary information to start your year off well, and is an ideal opportunity to get to know your fellow students and staff.
+An introduction meeting is held on Tuesday 3 September 2019 in room C131 of the Kamerlingh Onnes Building (Steenschuur 25, Leiden) for all new students starting their master's at the Faculty of Law.
+The meeting starts at 15.15 hrs with a word of welcome from the vice dean Ton Liefaard, followed by a tour, practical information, and a presentation on labor market orientation.
+The meeting will bring you all necessary information to start your year of well, and is an ideal opportunity to get to know your fellow students and staff.